Loquita Branzino

 Branzino was a sensational seasonal special.

-Sherry Villanueva and Acme Hospitality have proven to be unrivaled culinary hitmakers in Santa Barbara’s red-hot Funk Zone.
+Sherry Villanueva and Acme Hospitality have proven to be unrivaled culinary hitmakers in Santa Barbara‘s red-hot Funk Zone.
+Her group’s restaurants include The Lark, Lucky Penny and Helena Avenue Bakery.
 Loquita is their modern Spanish restaurant that combines classic and atypical influences in an inviting setting that includes an ivy-lined patio, dining room with floral chandeliers, and tile floors.
-Loquita also contains a counter that faces an open kitchen, home to a red oak grill and chef Peter Lee, who delivers a fresh take on the time-honored cuisine.
+A counter faces an open kitchen, home to a red oak grill and chef Peter Lee, who delivers a fresh take on the time-honored cuisine.
+Considering my wife and I took our honeymoon to Barcelona, Madrid, and San Sebastian in 2014, we were feeling nostalgic for those flavors.

 Tags: